Ingenjorsarbete-For-Klimatet/ifk-smhi/docs/strang-example.md

 )
 ```

-The return object is of type `StrangPointModel`.
+The return object is of type `StrangPoint`.
 For a full list of available
 fields see [strang model](/ifk-smhi/strang-model/).

 ```python